The Best Foods for Brain Health

 Turmeric

-One interesting ingredient to consider in the best foods for brain health is curcumin - the active ingredient in spice rack mainstay turmeric.
-Studies have linked curcumin with improved memory in patients with Alzheimer's disease, while it’s also thought to boost your dopamine levels, with a 2020 review finding that curcumin could improve symptoms of depression when used alongside standard treatments.
+One interesting ingredient to consider in the best foods for brain health is curcumin—the active ingredient in spice rack mainstay turmeric.
+Studies have linked curcumin with improved memory in patients with Alzheimer’s disease, and it’s also thought to boost your dopamine levels.
+A 2020 review found that curcumin could improve symptoms of depression when used alongside standard treatments.